Bandera's Neonatal Ataxia Health Testing Fund

 June 2011

-The American Coton Club has created a Health Testing Fund for Bandera's Neonatal Ataxia (BNAt) DNA testing of the rare breed Coton de Tulear.
+The American Coton Club has created a Health Testing Fund for Bandera's Neonatal Ataxia (BNAt) DNA testing of the Rare Breed Coton de Tuléar®.
 The American Coton Club will donate $2000 for DNA testing at the University of Missouri where researchers have found the mutation for BNAt, also called "Bandera's syndrome".

 Coton puppies affected by Bandera's Neonatal Ataxia never gain the ability to ambulate normally.
 The University of Missouri discovered a gene mutation in the cerebellum of affected puppies in 2010.
 DNA testing of breeding Cotons enables breeders to breed safely and ensure no affected puppy is ever produced.